vivek100/cogneehack/README.md

 ![AI-Memory Hackathon by cognee](hackathon-banner.jpg)

-# What Happens When You Give an Analytics Agent a cognee search and ingested data?
+# What Happens When You Give an Analytics Agent a cognee tools?

 > **TL;DR** — We built two identical LangGraph agents and gave them the same procurement analytics question.
 One searches **raw document chunks**.
 The other searches data that **cognee already processed into a knowledge graph** — summaries, entities, and relationships extracted at ingestion time.
 The question isn't "which agent is smarter?" — it's **"does investing in data quality at ingestion time pay off at query time?"**